 So he said, "Okay," feeling guilty at the same time a weight fell off his shoulders.
 "If you say you're with us, I believe you."

 "So, what now?
 You gonna come down to the camp?"

 "Tonight, I hope, but not till late.
 We have a few things planned for today.
 Most important is a show at the public hall."

 "A show?
 Isn't that really last minute?"

 "It's actually Jitou's friend's show.
 He slipped us into the line-up during dinner last night.
 We're only doing a couple songs, but you know, gotta snatch every opportunity that comes your way.
-And it's still the most impressive room we've ever performed."
+And it's still the most impressive venue we've ever performed at."

 "Cool.
 Well, good luck."